 Supporting productivity is decisively important to the farmers – and to the future of cocoa.
-In many farming communities, cacao trees yield crops that fall far below their maximum potential due to outdated farming practices.
+In many farming communities, cocoa trees yield crops that fall far below their maximum potential due to outdated farming practices.
 Cocoa is afflicted by a number of pests and diseases.
-Cacao trees also age very rapidly.
+Cocoa trees also age very rapidly.
 Better productivity provides farmers with more money for living and a chance to invest in their farms and develop their communities.
 Efforts to increase productivity also help in providing a response to the growing worldwide demand for cocoa.

 Does Fazer pay premiums for sustainable cocoa?

 Yes, we pay a premium for both certified cocoa and the cocoa we purchase through the direct programmes.
 The size of the premiums is at the same level in respect of both certified cocoa and the cocoa purchased through direct programmes.
 The premiums are used for projects in the farming communities.